tytydraco/yessleep/out/Tony_spoke_very_highly_of_himself.md

 The hallway ended in a large room with no windows.
 The top half of the walls were covered in wallpaper that looked like newsprint.
 The bottom half were the same shocking red as Tippy’s clothes.
 So was the carpet.
 It was hard to tell where the carpet ended and the walls began.
 Looking at it kind of gave me a headache.

 The only furniture was a long table with some origami birds sitting on it.
 They looked like they were made out of newsprint, too.
+And they were big, at least a foot across.

 "Here we are," Tippy said.